Birth Partners Staying Overnight

 - If you or your family have an illness such as a cold or flu or vomiting and diarrhoea, please do not visit in order to reduce the risk of infection to others.

-- Please make sure you wash your hands regularly and use the alcohol gel provided.
+- Make sure you wash your hands regularly and use the alcohol gel provided.

 - Due to health and safety considerations, only one birthing partner may stay on the ward at any one time.
 We are sorry that children cannot stay overnight.

-- If your partner or your baby requires urgent medical attention, stay calm and let staff do what they need to do.
+- If your partner or your baby requires urgent medical attention, stay calm and let us do what we need to do.
 It would be helpful to stay in the background until the situation is over and a member of staff will provide information and support both during and following any such event.

 - To avoid embarrassment please be fully dressed appropriately at all times.
 Please wear shoes/slippers (nonslip) and do not walk around bare foot.

 - Do not bed-share with your partner or sleep on the floor.
-Due to limited space, we are unable to provide beds, however a chair will be available.
+We are unable to provide beds, however a chair will be available.

-- Although your baby will enjoy being cuddled to settle, please do not put yourself in a position where you could doze off with your baby in an armchair as this is not safe.
+- Although your baby will enjoy being cuddled, please do not put yourself in a position where you could doze off with your baby in a chair as this is not safe.
 If you are very tired, your baby should be placed in their cot.
-Please ask your midwife about Safe sleeping for your baby.
+Please ask your midwife about safe sleeping.

-- Please ensure that all mobile telephones are switched off or on silent between the hours of 10pm and 8am.
-If you need to make an urgent call please used the day room on Percy Phillips.
+- Please ensure that your mobile phone is switched off or on silent between 10pm and 8am.
+If you need to make an urgent call you are welcome to use the day room on Percy Phillips.